A - Z Recycling and Waste Guide

 - Compost them in your backyard, or

-- Bring them to the transfer station's food scrap container (free, subject to change), or
+- Bring them to the transfer station's food scrap container, or

 - Pay a hauler to pick them up at your house.